-Thorpe St Andrew School and Sixth Form (as part of The Yare Education Trust) continues to have a broad and balanced curriculum which promotes the spiritual, moral, cultural, mental and physical developments of students and prepares them for the opportunities, responsibilities and experiences of later life.
+Thorpe St Andrew School and Sixth Form has a broad and balanced curriculum which promotes the spiritual, moral, cultural, mental and physical developments of students and prepares them for the opportunities, responsibilities and experiences of later life.

-- secure access to independent, impartial careers advice for students in Years 9-11 (a dedicated non teacher Pathway Guidance Co-ordinator working closely with our PSHEE teaching team which all students have access to)
+- Access to independent, impartial careers advice for students Pathways Guidance Coordinator who works closely with our PSHEE teaching team.

 For further information on our Curriculum, please contact Mr Pywell, Deputy Principal – Curriculum Development.